Tucana: Stars

+The constellation Tucana showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Beta, Delta and Kappa are multiple star systems containing six, two and four stars respectively.
 Located near the tail of the toucan, Beta Tucanae's two brightest components, Beta^{1} and Beta^{2} are separated by an angle of 27 arcseconds and have apparent magnitudes of 4.4 and 4.5 respectively.
 They can be separated in small telescopes.
 A third star, Beta^{3} Tucanae, is separated by 10 arcminutes from the two, and able to be seen as a separate star with the unaided eye.
 Each star is itself a binary star, making six in total.
 Lying in the southwestern corner of the constellation around 251 light-years away from Earth, Delta Tucanae consists of a blue-white primary contrasting with a yellowish companion.
 Delta Tucanae A is a main sequence star of spectral type B9.5V and an apparent magnitude of 4.49.
 The companion has an apparent magnitude of 9.3.
 The Kappa Tucanae system shines with a combined apparent magnitude of 4.25, and is located around 68 light-years from the Solar System.
 The brighter component is a yellowish star, known as Kappa Tucanae A with an apparent magnitude of 5.33 and spectral type F6V, while the fainter lies 5 arcseconds to the northwest.
 Known as Kappa Tucanae B, it has an apparent magnitude of 7.58 and spectral type K1V.
 Five arcminutes to the northwest is a fainter star of apparent magnitude 7.24—actually a pair of orange main sequence stars of spectral types K2V and K3V, which can be seen individually as stars one arcsecond apart with a telescope such as a Dobsonian with high power.